senakasjp/CLI-Video-Editor/README.md

 Key behavior:
 - Skips clips shorter than 5 seconds.
+- Prompts for approval when a clip is longer than 20 seconds.
 - Uses `lenscorrection` + `crop` to reduce fisheye distortion.
 - Normalizes exposure before applying `lut.cube`.
 - Outputs 10-bit HEVC via `hevc_videotoolbox` at ~15 Mbps.